Dyaisha Fair

-Dyaisha Fair (born August 7, 2001) is an American professional basketball player who is a free agent.
+Dyaisha Cheryce Fair (born August 7, 2001) is an American professional basketball player who is a free agent.
 Fair was the 16th overall pick in the 2024 WNBA draft.
 She played college basketball at the University at Buffalo and Syracuse University, finishing her career third among the NCAA Division I women's basketball career scoring leaders and having played the most minutes ever in NCAA Division I women's basketball history.

 In the fall of 2024, she played for AL ULA, a professional women's basketball club based in Saudi Arabia.
 She was then signed by AL AHLY, based in Cairo, which is part of the Egypt Superleague.

 Early life

 Fair attended Edison Tech High School in Rochester, New York.
 In her senior season she averaged 33.5 points, 10.0 rebounds, and 8.0 assists per game.
 Notable achievements include being named the All-Greater Rochester Player of the Year, Ronald-McDonald All-Star Team, 2018 New York State Sportswriters Association All-State Team honorable mention, and setting school and sectional records for points scored and three-pointers made.